 Saylorville Lake, Johnston, Iowa

 Water supply storage contract with the State of Iowa.
-A contract was awarded in 1982 between the State of Iowa and the United States of America to allow the state 18.86% of usable storage space in Saylorville Lake between elevations of 812 NGVD29 and 836 NGVD29.
+A contract was awarded in 1982 between the State of Iowa and the United States of America to allow the State 18.86% of usable storage space in Saylorville Lake between elevations of 812 NGVD29 and 836 NGVD29.
 The storage space was estimated to be approximately 14,900 acre-feet of water and the State has the right to request water from this reserve to be released from Saylorville Dam Outlet Works during periods of drought and low flow in the Des Moines River.
 Water supply for downstream utilities is released through Red Rock Dam Outlet Works.

 Des Moines Water Works withdraws water directly from the Des Moines River at Prospect Park and from two wells below the riverbed south of Sycamore Access.
 Des Moines Water Works supplies potable water to over 500,000 customers in the Des Moines metropolitan area.